ch-andreatti/rocketseat-devops-iac/README.md

 - **provider.tf**: File that defines the communication with cloud provider.

 - **variables.tf**: File that defines global variables used across all environments.

+- **terraform.tfvars**: File with declaration of global variables used across all environments.